 Liabilities and contingencies assumed by the Argentine Government: YPF Privatization Law provided for the assumption by the Argentine Government of certain liabilities of the predecessor as of December 31, 1990.
 In certain lawsuits related to events or acts that took place before December 31, 1990, YPF has been required to advance the payment established in certain judicial decisions.
 YPF has the right to be reimbursed for these payments by the Argentine Government pursuant to the above-mentioned indemnity.
-As of March 31, 2007, all claims related to the predecessor presented to the Company have been or are in the process of being formally notified to the Argentine Government.
+As of June 30, 2007, all claims related to the predecessor presented to the Company have been or are in the process of being formally notified to the Argentine Government.

-- Natural gas market:
+Natural gas market:

-Export sales: Pursuant to Resolution No. 265/2004 of the Secretary of Energy, the Argentine Government created a program of useful curtailment of natural gas exports and their associated transportation service.
-Such Program was initially implemented by means of Regulation No. 27/2004 of the Under-Secretary of Fuels, which was subsequently substituted by the Program of Rationalization of Gas Exports and Use of Transportation Capacity (the "Program") approved by Resolution No. 659/2004 of the Secretary of Energy.
-Additionally, Resolution No. 752/2005 of the Secretary of Energy provided that industrial users and thermal generators (which according to this resolution will have to request volumes of gas directly from the producers) could also acquire the natural gas from the cubacks on natural gas export through the Permanent Additional Injections mechanism created by this resolution.
-By means of the Program and/or the Permanent Additional Injection, the Argentine Government, requires natural gas exports of the Argentine market ("Additional Injection Requirements").
+Export sales: Pursuant to Resolution No. 265/2004 of the Secretariat of Energy, the Argentine Government created a program of useful curtailment of natural gas exports and their associated transportation service.
+Such Program was initially implemented by means of Regulation No. 27/2004 of the Under-Secretariat of Fuels, which was subsequently substituted by the Program of Rationalization of Gas Exports and Use of Transportation Capacity (the "Program") approved by Resolution No. 659/2004 of the Secretariat of Energy.
+Additionally, Resolution No. 752/2005 of the Secretariat of Energy provided that industrial users and thermal generators (which according to this resolution will have to request volumes of gas directly from the producers) could also acquire the natural gas from the cutbacks on natural gas export through the Permanent Additional Injections mechanism created by this resolution.
+By means of the Program and/or the Permanent Additional Injection, the Argentine Government, requires natural gas exporting producers to deliver additional volumes to the domestic market in order to satisfy natural gas demand of certain domestic consumers of the Argentine market ("Additional Injection Requirements").
 Such additional volumes are not contractually committed by YPF, who is thus forced to affect natural gas exports, which execution has been conditioned.
-Pursuant to Resolution No. 1,886/2006 of the Secretary of Energy the program and the mentioned resolutions, in several occasions since 2004, YPF has been forced to reduce, either totally or partially, its natural gas deliveries to some of its export clients, with whom YPF has undertaken long-term firm commitments to deliver natural gas.
+Pursuant to Resolution No. 1,886/2006 of the Secretariat of Energy the program was extended until December 31, 2016.
+As a result of the Program and the mentioned resolutions, in several occasions since 2004, YPF has been forced to reduce, either totally or partially, its natural gas deliveries to some of its export clients, with whom YPF has undertaken long-term firm commitments to deliver natural gas.